repligator/megamek/megamek/docs/1-Readme/readme.txt

 http://www.oracle.com/technetwork/java/javase/downloads/index.html

 **Mac OSX:**
-See this support article on the apple support website for
+See this support article on the Apple support website for
 instructions:
 https://support.apple.com/en-us/HT204036.
 _Note: For advanced users, it is recommended you install java via